dharanidadi/Week_0/README.md

 Note that in this method, there is no need to make sure that ```roscore``` is running in the background as ```roscore``` will begin running automatically when the launch file is run.

-## Now enough chatter.
+## Now, enough chatter.
 Time to do ...

 Create a new package ```sherlock``` in ```catkin_ws```, which will contain three nodes and a launch file.